ijwhitfield/kernel-docs/docs/reference/glossary.md

   See {doc}`/reference/oem-kernels` for more information.

+SAUCE
+  A SAUCE patch is a patch not included in Linus Torvalds' tree or linux-next, either because it hasn't been pulled in, or because it is obtained from other non-upstream sources and is unlikely to be upstreamed.

+  See {doc}`/reference/patch-acceptance-criteria` for more information.

 SRU
   Stands for Stable Release Update, a process in distributions like Ubuntu used to provide important updates to packages, including kernel packages, after the release of a stable version.
 SRUs deliver